C String Extraction: Standard, Custom & Multibyte Guide

 2.5 Summary

-3. Extracting Substrings in C Using the Standard Library
+3. How to Extract Substrings in C Language [Standard Library Edition]

-1. C strings are represented as char arrays.
+1. C language strings are represented by char arrays

-2. The terminating character (null character '\0') indicates the end of the string, so it must always be included.
+2. The terminating character (null character '\0') indicates the end of a string, so it must always be included

-3. Use strlen to obtain the length of a string.
+3. To get the length of a string strlen use

-4. If you do not define strings properly, unexpected errors may occur.
+4. If you don’t define strings in an appropriate way, unexpected errors may occur.

 3.1 Obtaining Substrings Using strncpy

-strncpy is a function that copies a portion of a string into another buffer.
+strncpy is a function that copies a portion of a string to another buffer.

 char *strncpy(char *dest, const char *src, size_t n);